 Hayes indicates full apology may come from Govt for laundries role

-Junior Finance Minister Brian Hayes has indicated the Government may make a full apology to the survivors of the Magdalene laundries, after it reads the report released yesterday.
+Junior Finance Minister Brian Hayes has indicated the Government may make a full apology to the survivors of the Magdalene laundries, after it reads the report

 The report under the chairmanship of Dr Martin McAleese was published yesterday and found there was significant state involvement in the laundries.